TheRemjx01/ng-nguyen-blog/posts/react-event-delegation.md

 3. `Table clicked`

 Oops, what's wrong here?
 Let me check.
-- First, we have already stop the event propagation right?
+- First, we have already stopped the event propagation right?
 Why `Document clicked` still stay there?
 - Second, even `event.stopPropagation` is not working but the order is totally wrong.
 The correct order should be `App Btn clicked` then `Table clicked` then `Document clicked` where is our `Event Bubbling`?

 The answer is because of the `React Event Delegation`.
-I have not been cared about it until the release of `React17rc` recently.
-Here is the explaination about `React Event Delegation` from `ReactJS` web page:
+I have not cared about it until the release of `React17rc` recently.
+Here is the explanation about `React Event Delegation` from `ReactJS` web page:

 > React attaches one handler per event type directly at the document node.
 This is called event delegation.
 In addition to its performance benefits on large application trees, it also makes it easier to add new features like replaying events.